zarat/StackShell/README.md

 # StackShell

-Download [ScriptStack](https://github.com/zarat/ScriptStack), add a reference to each project and build it.
+To build it yourself, download [ScriptStack](https://github.com/zarat/ScriptStack), add a reference to each project and build it.
 A tutorial is coming soon.